Any Similarity to Persons Living or Dead is Purely Coincidental

 In 1978 the brothers began publishing cartoons and illustrations, some of these in Screw magazine.
 These cartoons were written by Josh Alan Friedman and featured the meticulous stippling of Drew Friedman.
 The brother focused their attention on the imagined antics of a generation of prewar and postwar actors and showbiz personalities who, as of the 1970s, either were dead, or elderly, and slipping from the public consciousness.

 After starting with Screw, during the early 1980s the Friedmans moved into supplying work for mainstream magazines like Heavy Metal (which is where I first became aware of their stuff) and High Times, eventually branching into Raw and the National Lampoon, among other venues.
+'Any Similarity to Persons' (84 pp.) collects black and white and graytone pieces from the Friedman brothers over the interval from 1978 to 1985.
+It's a large, 9 x 12" trade paperback that displays the artwork to good effect.

 In interviews, Drew Friedman indicates that he was trying to reproduce the look of black-and-white photographs with his artwork and this is what makes his imagery so distinctive.
 He and Josh Alan Friedman depict the characters rendered in these comics with a mixture of affection, pathos, cruelty, and sardonic humor.